-The bill provides that a municipality with compliance certification would only benefit from presumptive validity, not immunity, if an interested party is to challenge: (1) a municipality for failure to comply with the terms of its compliance certification; or (2) the program alleging that, despite the issuance of compliance certification, a municipality's fair share obligation, fair share plan, housing element, or ordinances implementing the fair share plan or housing element are in violation of the Mount Laurel doctrine.
-The program would be made a party to, and would be responsible for defending its issuance of compliance certification in, any litigation alleging that, despite the issuance of compliance certification, a municipality's fair share obligation, fair share plan, housing element, or implementing ordinances, are not in compliance with the Mount Laurel doctrine.
+The bill provides that a municipality with compliance certification would only benefit from presumptive validity, not immunity, if an interested party is to: (1) challenge a municipality for failure to comply with the terms of its compliance certification; or (2) bring a challenge before the program alleging that, despite the issuance of compliance certification, a municipality's fair share obligation, fair share plan, housing element, or ordinances implementing the fair share plan or housing element are in violation of the Mount Laurel doctrine.
 A municipality's determination of its fair share obligation, if determined to be in compliance with the bill, would have a presumption of validity in any challenge initiated through the program, before the issuance of compliance certification.
 In any challenge to a municipality's determination of its affordable housing obligation, or to its fair share plan and housing element, the bill requires the program to apply an objective assessment standard to determine whether or not the municipality's obligation determination, or its fair share plan and housing element, fails to comply with the requirements of the bill.
 Further, the challenger would be required to provide the basis for its challenge based on applicable law, and the program would have the power to dismiss challenges that do not provide such a basis.